pcaston/OpenPeerPower.github.io/source/_integrations/http.markdown

   type: boolean
   default: false
 trusted_proxies:
   description: "List of trusted proxies, consisting of IP addresses or networks, that are allowed to set the `X-Forwarded-For` header.
-This is required when using `use_x_forwarded_for` because all requests to Home Assistant, regardless of source, will arrive from the reverse proxy IP address.
+This is required when using `use_x_forwarded_for` because all requests to Open Peer Power, regardless of source, will arrive from the reverse proxy IP address.
 Therefore in a reverse proxy scenario, this option should be set with extreme care."
   required: false
   type: [string, list]
 trusted_networks:
   description: "**Deprecated since 0.89 release.
-Configuration moved to [Trusted Networks auth provider](/docs/authentication/providers/#trusted-networks).** List of trusted networks, consisting of IP addresses or networks, that are allowed to bypass password protection when accessing Home Assistant.
-If using a reverse proxy with the `use_x_forwarded_for` and `trusted_proxies` options enabled, requests proxied to Home Assistant with a trusted `X-Forwarded-For` header will appear to come from the IP given in that header instead of the proxy IP."
+Configuration moved to [Trusted Networks auth provider](/docs/authentication/providers/#trusted-networks).** List of trusted networks, consisting of IP addresses or networks, that are allowed to bypass password protection when accessing Open Peer Power.
+If using a reverse proxy with the `use_x_forwarded_for` and `trusted_proxies` options enabled, requests proxied to Open Peer Power with a trusted `X-Forwarded-For` header will appear to come from the IP given in that header instead of the proxy IP."
   required: false
   type: [string, list]
 ip_ban_enabled: